The Truth About Hybrid Publishing in 2024

 6. Hybrid publishers usually publish in digital and print formats.
 They can also pursue other publishing rights (such as audiobooks, translated books, etc.) so they can reach a wider audience.

-7. Being the publishers makes them obliged to distribute the books they published.
+7. Being the publishers makes them obliged to distribute the books they publish.
 In addition to the usual online platforms, hybrid publishers could also have sales representatives who actively market and sell the books to retailers.
 These publishers also have to develop a marketing strategy with the authors and help them execute it.

 8. A reputable hybrid publisher should have a record of books it published and sold in respectable quantities.